 - Durability – In attics where ideal conditions are maintained, fiberglass can last up to 100 years without needing maintenance.
 This is a good 20 years longer than the staying power of the next most durable material.

 - Soundproofing – In addition to blocking airflow, fiberglass also has a knack for blocking sound.
 Even if you have loud neighbors or a heating and cooling unit that won’t shut up, fiberglass insulation ensures that the acoustics in your home stay sharp.

-- Long-Term Value – Speaking of energy conservation, fiberglass has the capacity to conserve up to 12 times as much energy as it puts forth.
+- Long-Term Value – Speaking of energy efficiency and conservation, fiberglass has the capacity to conserve up to 12 times as much energy as it puts forth.
 Get ready to shave about 2/5 off of your utility bills!

 5) It’s Cheap

 Not only is it effective, durable, eco-friendly, and energy efficient, but it’s also cheaper than most materials.
 Though fiberglass insulation products are excellent insulators, you wouldn’t guess it from the cost.
 In some cases, you can find it for well under $1 per square foot.
 Even at its costliest, fiberglass insulation cost per square foot will unlikely exceed $1.30.

 Fiberglass is like a superstar athlete that you’ve managed to retain on a rookie contract: it’s incredible how little you have to pay for the top-tier efficacy.
 The price point and savings on energy costs and bills make it a clear winning choice for home insulation when comparing fiberglass insulation vs spray foam insulation.